 Why Solar Panels in Ireland?

 Ireland gets more usable sunlight than most people assume.
-While we're no Spain, Irish households with solar panels generate enough electricity to make a significant dent in their energy bills — typically saving €900 to €1,200 per year.
+While we're no Spain, Irish households with solar panels generate enough electricity to make a significant dent in their energy bills, typically saving €900 to €1,200 per year.

 With the SEAI grant at €1,800, 0% VAT on supply and installation, and electricity prices still elevated, solar has become one of the smartest home investments in Ireland.
 Over 800 MW of solar is now installed across Irish homes and businesses, and the sector is the fastest-growing renewable energy source in the country.

-What Does Solar Actually Cost in Ireland?
+What Does Solar Actually Cost?

-The cost of solar panels in Ireland depends on system size, panel quality, and installer.
+Solar panel costs depend on system size, panel quality, and installer.
 Here are realistic 2026 cost ranges after the SEAI grant:

 | System Size | Panels | Typical Cost | After Grant | Best For |